 Women will be glad to know that krill oil can help them with virtually all of the symptoms associated with PMS, or premenstrual syndrome.

-The EPA and DHA in krill oil help to smooth out the mood swings, depression, and fatigue.
+The EPA and DHA in the krill oil help to smooth out the mood swings, depression, and fatigue.
 In a study done on 70 women, krill oil supplementation helped to reduce stress, depression, and irritability.
 They even used fewer pain relievers during their supplementation.

 Reduces colitis symptoms